scalar-labs/scalardb/docs/api-guide.md

 ### Get a table metadata

-you can get a table metadata as follows:
+You can get a table metadata as follows:

 ```java
 // Get a table metadata of "ns.tbl"